arielgee/Sage-Like/.misc/tasks.md

 * sidebar tree menu item 'Set as Feed Bookmark Root Folder' => NO
 * replace blinkElement() with some CSS animation => NO
 * listView tooltip visible after feed deleted
+* why using winLocation.toString() instaed of window.location.href => window.location.toString() is faster then window.location.href
 ---

 ## Now
-* why using winLocation.toString() instaed of window.location.href
 > STANDING TASK: Check the </select> control in the preferences page.
 Are the colors of the </option> in dark mode are readable when hoverd
 ---